-We expect our average insurance in force in the remainder of 2009 to be below our average insurance in force for the comparable periods in 2008, with our insurance in force balance decreasing slightly throughout 2009.
-We expect our premium yields (net premiums written or earned, expressed on an annual basis, divided by the average insurance in force) to continue at approximately the level experienced during 2008 and the first half of 2009.
+We expect our average insurance in force in the fourth quarter of 2009 to be below our average insurance in force for the comparable period in 2008 and the third quarter of 2009.
+We expect our premium yields (net premiums written or earned, expressed on an annual basis, divided by the average insurance in force) in the fourth quarter of 2009 to continue at approximately the level experienced during the first nine months of 2009 and to be higher than the level experienced during the third quarter of 2009.
+We anticipate that the increase in our expected premium refunds related to expected rescissions in the fourth quarter of 2009 will be smaller than the increase experienced during the third quarter of 2009.